CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 Your application will take as input a set of name files.
 Names files contain one hostname per line.
 Each name file should be serviced by a single requester process from the requester process pool.

 ### Requester Processes
 The requester process pool services a set of name files, each of which contains a list of domain names.
 Each name that is read from each of the files is placed into a bounded buffer in shared memory.
-You need to use conditional variables, such that the requester will wait while bounded buffer is full.
+You need to use condition variables, such that the requester will wait while bounded buffer is full.

 ### Resolver Processes
 The second process pool is comprised of a set of **PROCESS_MAX** resolver processes.
 The resolver process pool takes a name out of the bounded buffer and resolves its IP address.
 After the name has been mapped to an IP address, the output is written to a line in the `results.txt` file in the following format: